 To cut down on impulse buys, stick to a theme.
-Not only will it give your home a more cohesive look, but you also won’t waste money overbuying ornamentation that doesn’t contribute to your design plans.
+Themes give your home a more cohesive look and help you avoid wasting money overbuying ornamentation that doesn’t contribute to your design plans.

 2. Shop Your Home First

 Having a reliable system for seasonal decor is just one of the many money-saving benefits of organizing your home.
 It lets you easily access and see what you have so you can stick to your budget and not overbuy.

 For example, use a stuffed black cat from your kid’s toy chest for your witch display.
-Or you can use an everyday farmhouse-style tablecloth, such as a black and white buffalo check pattern, and rattan placemats from your summer picnic stash as a perfect pairing for your Halloween table, as illustrated by The Design Twins.
+Or you can use an everyday black-and-white buffalo check-pattern tablecloth and rattan placemats from your summer picnic stash as a perfect pairing for your Halloween table.

 3. Set a Budget

 Aside from shopping sales and using coupons, saving money is all about careful planning.
-Plus, it helps keep your spending in line with your resources — which you’ll only know when you take careful stock of your ability to spend on Halloween decorating.
+Plus, it helps keep your spending in line with your resources, which you can only know once you take stock of your ability to spend on Halloween decorating.

 So after accounting for all your fixed expenses (bills) and necessary discretionary spending like groceries and gas, take stock of what’s left.
-What portion of your “extra” funds are you willing to dedicate to Halloween decorations?
+What portion of your leftover funds are you willing to dedicate to Halloween decorations?

 After that, you do what you’d do for any other holiday budget.
 For example, if you spot a giant lawn inflatable that costs $200, and you only budgeted $100 for your Halloween decorations, you know you have to pass it up to avoid exceeding your resources.

-If you’re planning to scout out stores for all your Halloween decorations, arm yourself with coupons and rebate apps to help you double your savings.
+If you’re planning to scout stores for all your Halloween decorations, arm yourself with coupons and rebate apps to help you double your savings.
 But even with coupons and rebates, it still pays to choose where you shop wisely.

-4. Avoid the Speciality Stores
+4. Avoid the Specialty Stores

 But other stores that specialize in decorations, like Party City, are equally problematic.
 And while you can find plenty of Halloween decor at so-called discount stores that specialize in things for the home, like T.J.Maxx, Marshalls, and HomeGoods, their stocks of holiday decorations aren’t all that budget-friendly.

 5. Shop the Thrift Store

-And if you’re opting for a frightening Halloween display full of blood, gore, and dead bodies — like a zombie or serial killer theme — thrift stores are the perfect place to find objects with a timeworn patina that make them look scary and sinister, such as rusty knives and garden tools.
+And if you’re opting for a frightening Halloween display full of blood, gore, and dead bodies, a thrift store is the perfect place to find objects with a timeworn patina that makes them look scary and sinister, such as rusty knives and garden tools.